crdsonnet/alertmanager-libsonnet/alertmanagerConfig/docs/alertmanagerConfig/receiver/slack.md

 new(channel)
 ```

 `new` creates an Slack channel config.
-Depends on contents of `getCommonTemplates()` to be available.
+Depends on contents of `util.getCommonTemplates()` to be available.

 ### fn withActions